SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                                        &nbsp;

-                                        Now the splash screen and the Game loading screen will transition out that little bit flashier.&nbsp; The actual source as I stated above has a few additional tweaks and some extra transition effects just for fun.
+                                        Now the splash screen and the Game loading screen will transition out that little bit flashier.
+The actual source as I stated above has a few additional tweaks and some extra transition effects just for fun.

-                                        &nbsp;

                                         * * *